wds4/tribal-tapestry/experiment/test.md

 ### Test Procedure

-To test our Predictions (P), two people, a Questioner and a Subject, familarize themselves with the TTH as stated on the accompanying pages, either indepdently or together, until they are each satisfied that they are familiar with the TTH and that:
+To test our Predictions (P), two people, a Questioner and a Subject, familarize themselves with the TTH as stated on the accompanying pages, either independently or together, until they are each satisfied that they are familiar with the TTH and that:
 1. the TTH is substantive, i.e. both testable and nontrivial
 2. the TTH is novel, i.e. it contains at least one substantive element that they have not previously encountered.